 Join the 2022 Women's Football Euro Cup tickets waiting list

 Sign up to our Women's Euro football ticket waiting list now so as to receive the calendar and ticket information by email.

 The stadiums and host cities of the 2022 Women’s Euro Cup in England

-The 2022 Women’s European Championship will take place in ten stadiums, spread in 9 English cities.
+The 2022 Women’s European Championship will occur in ten stadiums, spread over 9 English cities.

 - Wembley, London